deis/deis/docs/understanding_deis/concepts.rst

 `Docker`_ is an open source project to pack, ship and run any application as a lightweight, portable, self-sufficient container.

-When you deploy an app with ``git push deis master``, Deis builds and packages it as a Docker image, then distributes it as Docker containers across your cluster.
+Deis curates your applications as Docker images, which are then distributed across your cluster as Docker containers.

 (Deis itself is also a set of coordinated Docker containers.)